Learn and Explore

 To prepare for future fires, the NPS fire program utilizes fuels treatments to reduce the risk of fire.
 This may involve cutting trees and brush near buildings or constructing fuel breaks near areas to be protected from fire.
 Prescribed fire is another tool in the toolbox that could be used to reduce fuels (or flammable vegetation).

 Fire management in Alaska is a year-round program that includes planning for fire occurrence, managing active wildfires, implementing fuels treatments, and providing for a better understanding of the ecological role of fire in the parks.
-Learn more about what we do as the Wildland Fire Management Team.
+Learn about what we do as the Wildland Fire Management Team or visit our Wildland Fire Facts page to know more about our fire management program in Alaska parklands.